Taking A Depression Quiz Or Assessment

 What is depression?

 Depression is classified as a common but serious mood disorder that majorly affects how a person thinks and feels.
-Symptoms of depression tend to disrupt a person’s ability to function as they normally would and often make it difficult to do everyday things like work, sleep, and handle other daily activities.
+Symptoms tend to disrupt a person’s ability to function as they normally would and often make it difficult to do everyday things like work, sleep, and handle other daily activities.

 In the medical sphere, depression is typically referred to as major depressive disorder or clinical depression.
 According to the National Institute of Mental Health, symptoms of depression may include: